xuankai91/openai-cs-agents-demo/README.md

 ### Install dependencies

+Options:
-This demo requires Docker to be installed.
+1. self-hosting,  this demo requires Docker to be installed.
+2. on Replit; [import this github repo](https://replit.com/import/github) into your account.

 ### Run the app

+Self Hosted (Docker) option
 1. [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repo to your own local directory (or [download](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files) & unzip).
 2. in your local directory, run the docker compose file `docker compose up --build`
 3. when app is ready, go to `http://localhost:3000`

+---

+Replit option
+1. Start the workflow by click the green Run button.
+2. Set your OPENAI_API_KEY in the environment (see instructions above).
+3. In the console, do `./run.sh`.
+4. A browser window will pop up.
+Change the Dev URL to listen to port 3000, and wait for the app to be ready.

 ## Demo Flows